Plan an Event for Your Club and CCSF Students!

 Recognized clubs have access to all kinds of resources.
 However, to take advantage of these resources, clubs must correctly fill out the proper forms by the stated deadlines.
 Below you will find a list of common club event needs and the forms required to fulfill each.
 All forms listed below are available in SU 207 and upon request in SU 205.
-If you have questions regarding how to fill out any of our forms, or are not sure which forms to use, please ask the Student Activities Office student staff in SU 205.
+If you have questions regarding how to fill out any of our forms, or are not sure which forms to use, please ask the Student Activities Office by visiting virtual office hours or emailing email@example.com

 When planning an event, your club has a lot of things to consider.
+Should it be virtual?
+In-person?
 Certain elements of your event will determine what space you use, how much food to buy, who to invite, etc. Please note that all events require Event Request Forms, including all general club meetings.
 Below are some basic questions to help get your club started in the event planning process:

 - Who is our target audience?
 (Club members only, the CCSF community, the community at large)

 - Where can we have our event based on who our target audience is?
-(MUB140 for larger events, SU 208 Conference Room for smaller events, Ram Plaza for open ended campus wide events, etc.)
+(Does Zoom work for an online event?
+MUB140 for larger events, SU 208 Conference Room for smaller events, Ram Plaza for open-ended campus-wide events, etc.)

 - Is the space available for the date we want?
 Have we reserved the space with the appropriate form/office/building?